87% of Blockchain Projects Die Before Production — 5 Gaps I Keep Seeing

 I built ChainLaunch because I kept solving the same infrastructure problems for different enterprises.
 Every engagement started with "we have a working PoC" and ended with six months of infrastructure work before production.
 The platform codifies those six months into a reusable layer.

-Citation capsule: Deloitte's 2024 Global Blockchain Survey found that organizations using purpose-built blockchain management platforms reach production 2.7x faster than those assembling infrastructure from scratch, primarily by eliminating repetitive DevOps work around key management, monitoring, and disaster recovery.
+Key finding: Deloitte's 2024 Global Blockchain Survey found that organizations using purpose-built blockchain management platforms reach production 2.7x faster than those assembling infrastructure from scratch.
+The primary acceleration comes from eliminating repetitive DevOps work across five areas: high availability configuration, key management integration, backup automation, monitoring setup, and role-based access control — work that typically requires 3-6 months of dedicated engineering.

-The 87% failure rate for enterprise blockchain projects isn't a technology problem.
+Gartner's 87% failure rate and Deloitte's finding that only 23% of blockchain initiatives move past proof-of-concept tell the same story: this isn't a technology problem (Gartner, 2023).
 It's an infrastructure problem with well-known solutions.
 Every failure mode — no HA, no key management, no backups, no monitoring, no RBAC — is a solved problem in traditional infrastructure.
 The challenge is applying those solutions to blockchain-specific architectures.

 If you're currently running a blockchain PoC and planning to move toward production, start with the production readiness checklist above.
 Identify your gaps honestly.
 Budget for the infrastructure work early — not as an afterthought after the PoC succeeds.